Cliffaldinho/Bank-System/README.md

 # Bank-System
-data is the name of (source code) package inside it stores the servlets, javabeans, and java classes surface level is where html, javascript, jsps are stored
+Data is the name of (source code) package.
+Inside it stores the servlets, javabeans, and java classes.
+Surface level is where html, javascript, jsps are stored.